mcilloni/mcilloni.github.io/_posts/2021-01-20-cxx-cross-clang.md

 title: Cross compiling made easy, using Clang and LLVM
 ---

 Anyone who ever tried to cross-compile a C/C++ program knows how big a PITA the whole process could be.
-I have been building software for other platforms on my main GNU/Linux system for years, and I must say it has never been a very pleasant experience.
-The main culprits are how byzantine build systems tend to be when configuring for cross-compilation, and how messy it is to set-up your cross toolchain in the first place.
+The main reasons for this sorry state of things are generally how byzantine build systems tend to be when configuring for cross-compilation, and how messy it is to set-up your cross toolchain in the first place.

-One of the main culprits in my experience has been the GNU toolchain, the decades-old behemoth upon which the Unix-like world has been building for years.
+One of the main culprits in my experience has been the GNU toolchain, the decades-old behemoth upon which the POSIXish world has been built for years.
-Like many compilers of yore, GCC and its `binutils` brethren were never designed with the intent to support multiple targets within a single setup.
-The only supported approach is to install a full cross build for each triple you wish to target on any given host.
+Like many compilers of yore, GCC and its `binutils` brethren were never designed with the intent to support multiple targets within a single setup, with he only supported approach being installing a full cross build for each triple you wish to target on any given host.

 For instance, assuming you wish to build something for FreeBSD on your Linux machine using GCC, you need:

 - A GCC + binutils install for your host triplet (i.e., x86_64-pc-linux-gnu or similar);
 - A GCC + binutils complete install for your target triplet (i.e. x86_64-unknown-freebsd12.2-gcc, as, nm, etc)
-- A sysroot containing the necessary libraries and headers, which you can promptly steal from a running installation of FreeBSD.
+- A sysroot containing the necessary libraries and headers, which you can either build yourself or promptly steal from a running installation of FreeBSD.

-This process is sometimes made simpler by Linux distributions or hardware vendors offering a selection of prepackaged compilers, but this is often not enough due to the sheer amount of possible host-target combinations.
-This sometimes means build the whole toolchain yourself, something that, unless you rock a quite beefy CPU, tends to be a massive waste of time and power.
+This process is sometimes made simpler by Linux distributions or hardware vendors offering a selection of prepackaged compilers, but this will never suffice due to the sheer amount of possible host-target combinations.
+This sometimes means you have to build the whole toolchain yourself, something that, unless you rock a quite beefy CPU, tends to be a massive waste of time and power.

 ## Clang as a cross compiler

-This annoying limitation is one of the reasons why I got interested in LLVM (and thus Clang), which is by-design a full-fledged cross compiler toolchain widely compatible with GNU.
+This annoying limitation is one of the reasons why I got interested in LLVM (and thus Clang), which is by-design a full-fledged cross compiler toolchain and is mostly compatible with GNU.
 A single install can output and compile code _for every supported target_, as long as a complete sysroot is available at build time.

-I found this to be a game-changer, and, while it can't still compete with modern language toolchains such as Go, it's night and day better than what we had before.
-You can now just fetch whatever your favorite package management system has available (as long as it's not extremely old), avoiding messing around with multiple installs of GCC.
+I found this to be a game-changer, and, while it can't still compete in convenience with modern language toolchains (such as Go's gc and `GOARCH`/`GOOS`), it's night and day better than the rigmarole of setting up GNU toolchains.
+You can now just fetch whatever your favorite package management system has available in its repositories (as long as it's not extremely old), and avoid messing around with multiple installs of GCC.

 Until a few years ago, the whole process wasn't as smooth as it could be.
 Due to LLVM not having a full toolchain yet available, you were still supposed to provide a `binutils` build specific for your target.
-While this was much more tolerable (`binutils` is relatively fast to build), it was still somewhat of a nuisance, and I'm glad that `llvm-mc` and `lld` are finally stable as flexible as the rest of LLVM.
+While this is generally much more tolerable than building the whole compiler (`binutils` is relatively fast to build), it was still somewhat of a nuisance, and I'm glad that `llvm-mc` (LLVM's integrated assembler) and `lld` (universal linker) are finally stable as flexible as the rest of LLVM.

 With the toolchain now set, the next step becomes to obtain a sysroot in order to provide the needed headers and libraries to compile and link for your target.

 ## Obtaining a sysroot
-A super fast way to find a working system directory for a given OS is to rip it straight from an existing system.
-It could be from a Docker container image, or straight from a running machine.
+A super fast way to find a working system directory for a given OS is to rip it straight out of an existing system (a Docker container image will often also do).
 For instance, this is how I used `tar` through `ssh` as a quick way to extract a working sysroot from a FreeBSD 13-CURRENT AArch64 VM [^1]:

 ```